soubhiksanyal/RingNet/README.md

 ## Demo

 RingNet requires a loose crop of the face in the image.
+We provide two sample images in the **input_images** folder which are taken from [CelebA Dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

 #### Output predicted mesh rendering

 Run the following command from the terminal to check the predictions of RingNet
 ```
-python -m demo --img_path *.jpg --out_folder ./RingNet_output
+python -m demo --img_path ./input_images/000001.jpg --out_folder ./RingNet_output
 ```
 Provide the image path and it will output the predictions in **./RingNet_output/images/**.